Your membership has expired

 CR's expert guidance and unbiased reviews can help you purchase with confidence.

-The Hestan ProBond Professional Clad set is the priciest stainless steel cookware set in CR’s ratings, and it’s now 20 percent off.
+The Hestan ProBond Professional Clad set is the priciest stainless steel cookware set in CR’s ratings, and it’s now $50 less than it was just a couple of weeks ago.
 This set receives excellent scores for speed of heating and cooking evenness.
 And for those nervous that stainless steel may cause food to stick, never fear: it also receives an excellent score for food release, meaning eggs cooked with oil slid off the pan with little to no effort in our lab tests.
 You may want to have a potholder at the ready when cooking, though, because its score for handle temperature is just so-so.
 This 10-piece set comes with a lifetime warranty.

 Air Fryers